 Oct.
 19, 2018

-Today, divers assess the feasibility of safely removing the fuel from the sunken vessels and find it to be unsafe because one of the vessels is laying upon the other, making it unsafe to access the fuel tanks.
+Today, divers assessed the feasibility of safely removing the fuel from the sunken vessels and found it to be unsafe because one of the vessels is laying upon the other, making it unsafe to access the fuel tanks.

-The EPA, state Fish & Wildlife, and U.S. Fish & Wildlife observe no impacts from the spill at the Grays Harbor National Wildlife Refuge and found no dead fish or oiled wildlife.
-Cleanup contractors continue to work aggressively to contain and clean-up the spill.
-They will continue to work at the site as long as it takes.
+The EPA, state Fish & Wildlife, and U.S. Fish & Wildlife observed no impacts from the spill at the Grays Harbor National Wildlife Refuge and found no dead fish or oiled wildlife.
+Cleanup contractors continued to work aggressively to contain and clean-up the spill.

 Oct.
 18, 2018

-Ecology, EPA, and Global Diving & Salvage are on-scene to continue the cleanup of the oil that has already spilled to the river.
+Ecology, EPA, and Global Diving & Salvage were on-scene to continue the cleanup of the oil that has spilled into the river.
 Unified Command continues to work with the property owner to raise the vessels and remove the fuel aboard them.

-Additional Ecology responders, the Washington Department of Fish & Wildlife, and the Quinault Tribe continue to assess up and downstream impacts, conduct wildlife surveys, and collect water samples.
+Additional our responders, the Washington Department of Fish & Wildlife, and the Quinault Tribe continue to assess up and downstream impacts, conduct wildlife surveys, and collect water samples.

-The property owner is unable to raise the vessels or remove fuel from them.
-Lab results indicate the vessels are releasing diesel to the Hoquiam River.
+The property owner was unable to raise the vessels or remove fuel from them.
+Lab results indicated the vessels are releasing diesel to the Hoquiam River.

 Oct.
 17, 2018

-Ecology is notified this morning that two vessels are sinking in the Hoquiam River near 220 Monroe Street and that there was an oil sheen in the river.
-The vessels are reportedly approximately 45 feet long, one with a concrete hull and the other with a wooden and fiberglass hull.
+We were notified this morning that two vessels were sinking in the Hoquiam River near 220 Monroe Street and that there was an oil sheen in the river.
+The vessels were reportedly approximately 45 feet long, one with a concrete hull and the other with a wooden and fiberglass hull.
 This area is the same location where four vessels had previously sunk, the most recent was the Lady Grace in March of 2018, a vessel that is still laying on the river bottom, and partially exposed.

-It appears that the two vessels are tied together and when one started sinking, it pulled the second into the water as well.
+It appeared that the two vessels were tied together and when one started sinking, it pulled the second into the water as well.

-The property owner says he owns one of the vessels.
-Unified Command gives him one day to remove his vessel and the fuel from the water.
+The property owner said he owns one of the vessels.
+Unified Command gave him one day to remove his vessel and the fuel from the water.
 The owner of the second vessel is unable to be reached despite multiple attempts to contact him.